 I do that through weekly or fortnightly meetings with some of my key stakeholders and sponsors on the projects I am working on.
-In the past I’ve done that on the phone; right now I’m doing it in person and over Skype (that’s two different projects).
+In the past I’ve done that on the phone; right now I’m doing it in real time over Skype or Zoom.

-I’d like to be better at including that feedback loop.
+I’d like to be better at using different management styles for giving feedback.

 The thing with communication is that as long as you do it, and as long as it’s effective, it doesn’t really matter how.
 Email, fax, pigeon post…whatever works for you and your team.

 This article has been an insight into what works for me but to be honest it feels like a natural style I have developed over time rather than a deliberate set of tools and techniques.